swapagarwal/mediumship/README.md

 Click on the page action button to read the full story.

+#### NOTE: SIGN OUT OF THE MEDIUM ACCOUNT BEFORE CLICKING ON THE PAGE ACTION BUTTON

 ## Download links (for Chrome and Firefox)

 Get Mediumship on Google Chrome [here](https://github.com/swapagarwal/mediumship/archive/master.zip). [(Installation instructions)](https://www.mattcutts.com/blog/how-to-install-a-chrome-extension-from-github/)